 - It's dishwasher-safe and really easy to clean.
 This is a huge bonus if you're using your blender a few times a day like I do.

-- The Hydration System makes it super quick to create infused waters!
+- The hydration system makes it super quick to create infused waters!
 It quickly pulses your ingredients, so it gives water tons of flavor and more nutrients compared to infusing larger pieces.
 This is a huge summertime win and makes it extra delicious to hydrate!

 - This was the quietest blender I tested!
 It's a muted, lower-volume hum compared to the noise of some blender motors.
 This was an unexpected perk that I really appreciated (high five to any other moms out there trying to cook quietly during nap time!).